-- Does the SCV contain at least one full set of the combinations of identifying properties listed in Appendix 8? - 2.
-Are all the identification numbers combined with the issuing country in the SCV file (such as BSN, Chamber of Commerce number, foreign identification number and bank relation number) unique for all SCVs in the overall SCV file?
+- a.
+Determining whether the SCV contains at least one complete set of the valid combinations of identifying data for the 'golden triangle'.24 - b.
+Determine whether all identification numbers included in the SCV file in combination with country of issue (such as BSN, Chamber of Commerce number, foreign identification number or bank relation number^{25,26}) are unique across all SCVs in the file.